Adventures in Zambezia: Plot

-The marabous capture all of the weavers during the beginning of the Spring Celebration, including Tini & force them to make a bridge for Budzo to cross.
+The marabous capture all of the weavers during the beginning of the Spring Celebration, including Tini, and force them to make a bridge for Budzo to cross.
 Kai, Ezee and Zoe try to follow the Hurricanes on a reconnaissance mission the following night, where Ezee gets his back broken and ends up in the hospital, and they almost encounter the marabous and Budzo and learn of their plan, but it results in Kai getting kicked out of the Hurricanes, but at the same time, the marabous lure the Hurricanes into a trap.
 Gogo takes Kai to Sekhuru, who reveals that Zambezia was his birthplace and was raised by Tendai and his late mother Amaya, who had both founded the Hurricanes, but during a mission involving a kite nest attacked by Budzo, she was eaten and therefore blinded Tendai with grief who left to Katungu to raise Kai, while the Hurricanes were only able to rescue one egg, which contained Zoe.
 They reveal what the marabous and Budzo are planning to Sekhuru and Gogo.
 In order to save Zambezia, Zoe goes to find the Hurricanes, while Kai and Gogo go to rescue Tini, the weavers, and Tendai and succeed in freeing them, but the marabous and Budzo have left to Zambezia to eat all the eggs.
-During this, the marabous discover Budzo has his own army of rock monitors and are betrayed by Budzo.
+During this, the marabous discover Budzo has his own army of rock monitors and are betrayed by him.

 Kai and Tendai confront the marabous, but Kai realize the marabous are still birds and before Budzo can reach the nursery to eat their eggs, Kai persuades the marabous to turn against Budzo and then lectures the other birds to join the fight.
 Zoe rescues Ajax and the rest of Hurricanes from the trap and they join the battle.
 Budzo easily overpowers Tendai, and corners him on a ferris wheel.
-The Hurricanes destroy the bridge with rocks, killing Budzo's army, while a fully healed Ezee, the other birds and the Hurricanes trap him with a net and manage to push Budzo and the wheel toward the falls as the wheel is destroyed after hitting a precipice, and Budzo falls into the waterfalls to his death while Kai follows him to save Zoe after she got snagged in the net and Kai manages to pull up Zoe from the falls.
-With the rock monitors defeated, the Zambezians celebrate with a proper Spring Celebration and the marabous are accepted into Zambezia which pleases them.
+The Hurricanes destroy the bridge with rocks, killing Budzo's army, while a fully healed Ezee, the other birds and the Hurricanes trap him with a net and manage to push Budzo and the wheel toward the falls as the wheel is destroyed after hitting a precipice.
+As Budzo falls into the waterfalls to his death, Kai follows him to save Zoe after she got snagged in the net and manages to pull up her from the falls.
+With the rock monitors defeated, the Zambezians celebrate with a proper Spring Celebration and the marabous are accepted into Zambezia, which pleases them.

 In a mid credits scene, a baby rock monitor that Kai and Tendai were trying to catch earlier eventually reaches shore, where it is suddenly cornered by the marabous, who then unexpectedly offer it two snacks of bugs on a stick.